agarwalvinit/scubanaut/README.md

 Contents of the `static` directory are simply copied to `dist`.

-To add a new page to the site, simply create a view folder with content similar to `home` and `about` and update the `webpack.config.js` as follows:
+To add a new page to the site, create a view folder with content similar to `home` and `about` and update the `webpack.config.js` as follows:

 #####Entry